nesi/perf-training/_lessons/python-scatter/01-profiling.md

 ```
 in your Slurm script or when running interactively.
 Options `-m cProfile -o output.pstats` call the cProfile library and save the profiling data in file *output.pstat*.
 Additional arguments can be passed to the *scatter.py* at the end if needed.

-Notice the `-m cProfile -o output.pstats` in the above command.
-This enables
-profiling and stores the profiling results in a file called *output.pstats*.
-If you leave out these options the code will just run normally.

 A nice way to visualise the  *output.pstats* file is with *gprof2dot*.

 ### Visualising the profiling output with *gprof2dot*